Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 When set to 0 (static point size), all data will be expected in frames of ``TP_POINT_SIZE`` data samples, though multiple frames might be input together using ``TP_WINDOW_VSIZE`` which is an integer multiple of ``TP_POINT_SIZE``.

-When set to 1 (dynamic point size), each _window_ must be preceded by a 256 bit header to describe the runtime parameters of that window. ``TP_WINDOW_VSIZE`` describes the number of samples in a window so it does not include this header.
+When set to 1 (dynamic point size), each _window_ must be preceded by a header to describe the runtime parameters of that window. ``TP_WINDOW_VSIZE`` describes the number of samples in a window so it does not include this header.
+The size of the header is 256 bits for AIE and AIE-ML, 512 bits for AIE-MLv2.

 The format of the header is described in the following table.
 When ``TP_DYN_PT_SIZE = 1``, ``TP_POINT_SIZE`` describes the maximum point size which can be input.